 On average, approximately 53% of clients who registered in ActiveAssist and redeemed credits in a given series also registered and redeemed credits the following series.
-For example, 2,758 clients were first registered and redeemed credits in Series B, and 1,468 of these clients also registered and redeemed credits in Series A-F varied slightly, but on average approximately half of the clients who registered and redeemed credits in a given series also registered and redeemed credits in the following series.
+For example, 2,758 clients were first registered and redeemed credits in Series B, and 1,468 of these clients also registered and redeemed credits in Series F (53%).
+Client retention over Series A-F varied slightly, but on average approximately half of the clients who registered and redeemed credits in a given series also returned to register and redeem credits in the following series.
 From 2009 to 2014, client retention was 6.5% which suggests a loss of approximately 50% per year.